Cognitive Bias: False Consensus Effect Bias

 Psychology Disclaimer:

-All articles about psychology and the human brain on this website are for information & education only
+All articles about psychology, neurology, and the human brain on this website are for information & education only

-The information provided in these articles are intended for educational and self-help purposes only and should not be construed as a substitute for professional therapy or counseling.
+The information provided in these articles is intended for educational and self-help purposes only and should not be construed as a substitute for professional therapy or counseling.

 While any self-help techniques outlined herein may be beneficial for scam victims seeking to recover from their experience and move towards recovery, it is important to consult with a qualified mental health professional before initiating any course of action.
 Each individual’s experience and needs are unique, and what works for one person may not be suitable for another.